jtext-103/jddb/readme.md

 - Then you can [install](./code/JDDB/readme.md) jddb package
 - Then you can explore the [examples](/Examples/readme.md) to know how to use it.
 - You can dig deeper into the jddb [here](./code/JDDB/readme.md).

+Some of the docs may have bad English 🤣.